Schinia honesta (Grote, 1881)

 Photograph copyright: Merrill A. Peterson

-Schinia honesta is a small day-flying moth (FW length 11 - 12 mm) with a checkerboard pattern of dark gray-green and white forewings and black and white hindwings that flies in mountain forests during the summer.
+Schinia honesta is a small, day-flying moth (FW length 11 - 12 mm) that flies in mountain forests during the summer.
+It has a checkerboard pattern of dark gray-green and white forewings and black and white hindwings.
 The ground color of the forewing is cream.
 This color is confined to most of the median area except on the costa and trailing margin and in the cell medial to the orbicular spot.
 The irregular and spotty subterminal line is also this color.
 The remainder of the wing, including the spots, is dark olive green or green-gray.
 Some specimens have blue-gray instead of green on the costa and posterior wing in the median area as well as on the entire terminal area.
 The orbicular and reniform spots are large.
 The orbicular spot is round and the reniform spot is wide and kidney-shaped.
 The claviform spot is very large but is broadly fused to adjacent dark areas and is not evident as a discreet marking.
 The fringe is dark gray with weak pale checkering.
 The hindwing is cream to pure white, solidly black from the base to the large discal spot and along the inner margin.
 The black marginal band contains several ill-defined white spots near the outer margin on the mid-wing.
 The hindwing fringe is white with a black base.
 The head and thorax are dark olive-gray.
 The eye size is reduced.
 The male antenna is filiform.

 This species is larger than the two species with which it could be confused, Schinia villosa and Schinia persimilis.
 The former species has a more brown forewing color with smooth lines and a darker hindwing with light yellowish ground color and extensive black markings.
 Schinia persimilis is restricted to the Rocky Mountains along the eastern border of the Pacific Northwest.
 Some specimens are easily separated from S. honesta because they have pink areas on the forewing, but others have green-gray dark areas on the forewing.
 Compared to S. honesta they have reduced pale areas on the forewing and a solid black hindwing marginal band lacking pale spots near the margin.